multigcs/riocore/riocore/plugins/riodrive/README.md

  * unit: bit/s

 ### interval:
-update interval
+update interval / normaly it should be 1khz, but with sync=true, this is a good default

  * type: int
  * min: 100
  * max: 10000
- * default: 900
+ * default: 400
  * unit: Hz

 ### sync: